 VolkerLaser delivered sensitive refurbishment of the renowned Liverpool School of Tropical Medicine; the leading international institution in the fight against infectious, debilitating and disabling diseases.

-Approaching the school’s 115th anniversary, it was apparent that parts of the listed structure were failing due to corrosion of the building’s steel frame.
-In order to protect the institution for decades to come, it was decided that an impressed Cathodic Protection System would be applied to the frame.
-Areas of cracked and broken brickwork were also replaced to match the existing structure, and any failed mortar was re-pointed.
-Working on four elevations, access to the building proved difficult due to the fragmented and disjointed manner in which the build has expanded over the years; nevertheless, VolkerLaser skilfully utilised cradle access to overcome this issue with ease, giving the team access to all areas of the building.
+Throughout the works, all areas of cracked and broken brickwork were replaced to match the existing structure, and any failed mortar was re-pointed.
+Working on four elevations, access to the building proved difficult due to the fragmented and disjointed manner in which the building had expanded over the years.
+VolkerLaser skilfully utilised cradle access to overcome this issue with ease, giving the team access to all areas of the building.

-During the project, workmen identified a substantial amount of defective and sub-standard brickwork.
-Adhering to VolkerLaser’s ethos of providing clients with nothing but the highest quality of stable and secure structures, supplementary works were appointed to extend the Cathodic Protection system to cover additional steel frame sections.
-A revised programme was agreed accordingly.
+During the project, the team identified a substantial amount of additional defective and sub-standard brickwork.
+Adhering to VolkerLaser’s ethos of providing clients with nothing but the highest quality of stable and secure structures, supplementary works were proposed to extend the cathodic protection system to cover additional steel frame sections.